Fausto Leali: Career

-In the late 1980s, he made several appearances at the Sanremo festival; in 1987, with "Io amo" ("I love"), that came in 4th; in 1988, with "Mi manchi" ("I miss you") at 5th; and in 1989, in the duet with Anna Oxa "Ti lascerò" ("I'll leave you") that won 1st place.

-The same year, Oxa and Leali represented Italy in the Eurovision Song Contest with "Avrei voluto" ("I wanted to").
+In the late 1980s, he made several appearances at the Sanremo Festival; in 1987, with "Io amo" ("I love"), that came in 4th; in 1988, with "Mi manchi" ("I miss you") at 5th; and in 1989, in the duet with Anna Oxa "Ti lascerò" ("I will let you") that won 1st place.
+The same year, Oxa and Leali represented in the Eurovision Song Contest with "Avrei voluto" ("I would have wanted to").
 The song was voted in the 9th place.
 Leali returned to Sanremo in 2002, with "Ora che ho bisogno di te" ("Now that I need you"), a duet with Luisa Corna, and the next year with "Eri tu" ("It was you"), which eventually went platinum.

 After taking part in 2006 in the Rai Due reality show, Music Farm, where he reached the finals, Leali released a new album, Profumo e Kerosene (Perfume and Kerosene), with ten new songs, all in a new for him musical style.

 Due to his naturally hoarse singing style, Leali was nicknamed by the Italian media Il negro bianco, "the white negro", also the title of his 1968 album.

+Leali was a guest on the second night of the Sanremo Music Festival 2026, where he was handed a special lifetime achievement award in consideration of his thirteen participations in the festival and the success of many of his entries.

 Personal life

 Ιn 1968, Leali married the singer Milena Cantù, who was with the record company founded by Adriano Celentano.
-They had a daughter, Deborah, so named after the success of the eponymous song of that year's Festival di Sanremo, sung at the competition in a duet with Wilson Pickett (it came in fourth place).
+They had a daughter, Deborah, so named after the success of the eponymous song of that year's Sanremo Festival, sung at the competition in a duet with Wilson Pickett and finishing in fourth place.